siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 u_{\mathrm{join}} = 4u_0
 $$

-is a local quadratic readout of that constructively recombined branch.
-It is not the conserved pair budget itself.
+is the local quadratic readout of that constructively recombined branch.
+It is not a statement that the conserved transported budget itself has become `4u_0`.

 ## Destructive overlap